UNIT CLERK AND MEDICAL OFFICE ASSISTANT

-- • an Alberta high school diploma, verified by transcript
+- an Alberta high school diploma, verified by transcript

-- • a non-Alberta equivalent
+- a non-Alberta equivalent

-- • a General Equivalency Diploma (G.E.D.)
+- a General Equivalency Diploma (G.E.D.)

 Students must also clear a criminal background check, have a complete immunization record, and demonstrate basic computer knowledge.

-Medical Office Assistant and Unit Clerk certificate program students complete a 5-week, 120-hour hands-on work experience at two Calgary-area partner institutions.
-One half of this work experience is at a medical clinic, and the other half is at a long term care facility.
-To take part in this practicum, students must meet the following requirements:
+Medical Office Assistant and Unit Clerk certificate program students complete a 3-week, 120-hour hands-on work experience at Calgary-area partner clinics, laboratories and long-term care facilities, or at one of our partner institutions across Alberta.
+Typically, one half of this work experience is at a medical clinic or laboratory, and the other half is at a long term care facility.
+However, external circumstances might influence the exact breakdown of the practicum.